-- the promotion of productive investment through moderate wage policies;
+- promotion of productive investment through moderate wage policies

-- the improvement of the efficiency of labour market institutions;
+- improvement of the efficiency of labour market institutions

-- the identification of new sources of jobs through local initiatives;
+- identification of new sources of jobs through local initiatives

-- the promotion of access to the world of work for specific target groups (young people, long-term unemployed, women).
+- promotion of access to the world of work for specific target groups (young people, long-term unemployed, women)

-The implementation of the EES through the Luxembourg process of the open method of coordination (OMC) has various strengths: it is an iterative process, carried out in a pluri-annual perspective, with a set of guidelines including targets and deadlines, as well as a review and evaluation procedure, which impacts on national administrations.
-It is underpinned by five key factors: subsidiarity, convergence, mutual learning, integrated approach and management by objectives.
+The implementation of the EES through the open method of coordination (OMC) has various strengths: it is an iterative process, carried out over several years, with a set of guidelines including targets and deadlines, as well as a review and evaluation procedure.
+It is underpinned by five key factors: subsidiarity, convergence, mutual learning, an integrated approach and management by objectives.

-In 2000, the Lisbon Presidency Conclusions called on the social partners to play a role in the implementation of the EES.
-This was reinforced at the Feira Council in 2000, which invited the social partners ‘to play a more prominent role in implementing and monitoring the guidelines’.
-Guidelines could emerge from an EU-level social dialogue between the European social partners with mandates from affiliated social partners drawing on experience of national employment pacts or following on from proposals by the Commission.
-Affiliated social partners at Member State level could produce National Action Plans to implement the guidelines embodied in EU framework agreements.
+In 2000, both the Lisbon Presidency Conclusions and the Feira Council called on the social partners to play a greater role in the implementation of the EES.
+For example, an EU-level social dialogue between the European social partners with mandates from affiliated social partners could result in guidelines that draw on the experience of national employment pacts or follow on from proposals by the Commission.
+Affiliated social partners at Member State level could also produce National Action Plans (now National Reform Programmes) to implement the guidelines embodied in EU framework agreements.

 Recent EES developments

-The enlargement process of the EU to 25 Member States in 2004 (and to 27 in 2007) has proved one of the major challenges for the EES during the last few years.
-The preparation for full membership of the EES via Joint Action Plans proved to be a helpful instrument to ensure a smooth integration of the new Member States.
-Candidate countries had the opportunity to adjust their institutions and policies to the European Employment Strategy, thus allowing the full implementation of the Employment Title of the Treaty from accession.
+The growth of the EU to 25 Member States in 2004 and 27 in 2007 proved to be one of the major challenges for the EES.
+Joint Action Plans, which helped prepare candidate countries for full membership of the ESS, proved to be a useful instrument in the smooth integration of the new Member States.
+Candidate countries also had the opportunity to adjust their institutions and policies to conform with the EES, thus allowing the full implementation of the Employment Title of the Treaty from accession.

-The EES has also proved to be an important policy instrument as an integral part of the Lisbon strategy.
-Following Wim Kok’s sombre review of the Lisbon strategy in 2005, the Commission was further forced to reconfirm its support for the EES and announce the need to implement measures to improve the synergy effect between EU and the national action plans.
-The re-launching of the Lisbon strategy saw the European Council approve changes to EU guidelines which would affect the EES.
-In particular, this concerned the integration of macro-economic, micro-economic and employment policies for growth and jobs – producing one set of guidelines to cover all three areas.
+As an integral part of the Lisbon Strategy, the EES has also proven to be an important policy instrument.
+The relaunching of the Lisbon Strategy saw the European Council approve changes to EU guidelines that would affect the EES – in particular concerning the integration of macroeconomic, microeconomic and employment policies for growth and jobs – producing one set of guidelines to cover all three areas.
 A further step undertaken to reinvigorate the EES involved the unveiling of the 2007–2013 cohesion policy in 2006.
-The main feature of this new policy involves the importance placed on encouraging Member States to submit National Strategic Reference Frameworks that promote growth and better jobs.
-These new developments address previous concerns that the EES was being undermined by its uncertain relation to macroeconomic policy and the scarcity of financial support for innovative developments.
+The main feature of this policy was the strong encouragement of Member States to submit National Strategic Reference Frameworks that would promote growth and better jobs.
+These new developments addressed previous concerns that the EES was being undermined by its uncertain relation to macroeconomic policy and the scarcity of financial support for innovative developments.

-In 2005, the Commission launched a new programme of Mutual Learning centred on the exchange of good practice and the dissemination of the experiences with the EES.
+In 2005, the Commission launched a new programme of Mutual Learning centred on the exchange of good practice and the sharing of experiences with the EES.
 In parallel, the Commission adopted a Community Lisbon Programme with around 100 EU-level measures in July 2005.
-In January 2006, the Commission presented the first annual progress report in line with the revised Lisbon Strategy.

-In 2007, the original Employment Incentive Measures (EIM) which were part of the employment title of the Treaty of Amsterdam were reorganised and, together with other initiatives, regrouped under the Community Programme for Employment and Social Solidarity (PROGRESS).
-The programme is based now on four specific Community Action Programmes which finance the implementation of the Social Policy Agenda as well as policies in relation to employment and working conditions.
+In 2007, the original Employment Incentive Measures (EIM) – which were part of the employment title of the Treaty of Amsterdam – were reorganised and, together with other initiatives, regrouped under the community programme for employment and social solidarity (PROGRESS) .
+The programme was based on four specific community action programmes, which financed the implementation of the Social Policy Agenda , as well as policies in relation to employment and working conditions.

-The present proposal for the new employment guidelines (2008-2010) is influenced by recent discussions on employability and flexicurity, and emphasises three priority areas:
+The 2007 proposal for the new employment guidelines (2008–2010) was influenced by discussions on employability and flexicurity, emphasising three priority areas: